microsoft/winget-cli/tools/PowerShell/README.md

 ### Conventions
 We attempted to make use of the approved verbs for PowerShell.
 In areas where the verb may have been contentious, we decided to at least be consistent with ourselves.
 The Open verb is used to open a directory in file explorer (Windows Package Manager Manifest Creator installer cache).
 The Edit verb is used to open the settings.json file for the Windows Package Manager Manifest Creator and the Windows Package Manager.

+### Status
+The modules should be treated as experimental at this stage of development.
+They are essentially calling the Windows Package Manager executable and attempting to parse text output that wasn't designed for PowerShell.

+### Future
+We expect to enhance the COM interface to support JSON output in the future so the client module can provide rich PowerShell objects.

 ---
+>Drafted in October and preserved for context.

 ## WinGet Modules
 * Microsoft.Winget
 * Microsoft.WinGet.Client